evature/voicekit-cordova/README.md

 4. Eva requires AJAX access to its server, if you are using _Content-Security-Policy_ Meta tag then you have to update `connect-src` in it - for example, in the `<head>` section update the tag to:
     `<meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *; connect-src 'self' https://vproxy.evaws.com">`
 5. Download from this repository the files under the `www` folder and place them into your project.
-7. Register to Evature at http://www.evature.com/registration/form to get your `API_KEY` and `SITE_CODE`.
+6. Register to Evature at http://www.evature.com/registration/form to get your `API_KEY` and `SITE_CODE`.
 Copy paste the values to matching fields in `eva_app_setup.js` file.
+7. The files is `eva_app_setup.js` which includes examples of Applicative Callbacks - you will have to replace them with your own.
+See the section below about the applicative callbacks for more info.

 ## Integrating with existing application